Jane Siberry: First three albums and Canadian success (1979–1986)

 Following the split of Java Jive in 1979, Siberry maintained both a musical and a romantic relationship with John Switzer (who would work with her on her first four records).
 On leaving university, she supported her work as a solo performer by working as a waitress, earning enough to finance and tour her debut album, the folk-influenced Jane Siberry, which was released in 1981 on Duke Street Records.
 The album was relatively successful for an independent release, enabling Siberry to sign a three-album deal with A&M Records via the Windham Hill label.
 As part of the deal, Siberry was able to release her albums on Duke Street Records in Canada while Windham Hill handled American release and distribution.

 Assembling a backing band of Switzer, guitarist Ken Myhr, keyboard players Doug Wilde and Jon Goldsmith, and drummer Al Cross, Siberry recorded her second album No Borders Here (released in 1984) for which she mostly abandoned the folk approach in favour of electronic art-pop.
 This coincided with a growth in support of new wave and independent music within Canadian broadcast media, including the Toronto radio station CFNY and the video channel MuchMusic.
 Both of these became keen supporters of Siberry and put her onto high playlist rotation.

 Siberry's first hit was the No Borders Here track "Mimi on the Beach" – a seven-and-a-half-minute art-rock single which benefited from the art-friendly broadcast support at the time (and from its video made by Siberry and friends).
 Both factors earned it heavy MuchMusic and college radio play.
 Two further singles with videos – "You Don't Need" and "I Muse Aloud" – consolidated the success.
-No Borders Here sold 40,000 copies and won Siberry a CASBY award for best female vocalist, as well as giving her first opportunity to play live in New York.
+No Borders Here sold 40,000 copies and won Siberry a CASBY award for Best Female Vocalist, as well as giving her first opportunity to play live in New York.

 Siberry's third album, The Speckless Sky (1985), continued her art-pop approach.
-It was another commercial and critical success, going gold in Canada by selling over 100,000 units and establishing Siberry as a Canadian pop star.
-The album provided another hit single, "One More Colour" (with a video featuring Siberry walking a cow) and won the 1985 CASBY for best album, with Siberry also picking up the award for best producer.
+It was another commercial and critical success, going Gold in Canada by selling over 50,000 units and establishing Siberry as a Canadian pop star.
+The album provided another hit single, "One More Colour" (with a video featuring Siberry walking a cow) and won the 1985 CASBY for Best Album, with Siberry and Switzer also picking up the award for Best Producer.
 In 1986 Siberry signed with Warner Brothers subsidiary Reprise Records, which picked up her American contract from Windham Hill, while honouring the existing Canadian arrangement with Duke Street Records.